 How important are GCSEs?

-by Katherine HanrahanIt can be hard to think further than school or college when you're a young person, especially during Covid-19.
-In this blog, we'll talk you through how GCSEs can inform your next steps.
+by Katherine HanrahanIt can be hard to think further than school or college when you're a young person.
+In this blog, we'll talk you through how GCSEs can inform your next steps and why they could be the jumping-off point for your future.

 In this blog, we’ve explained just how important GCSE grades are.
 And the options available to you, should you be disappointed with your grades on Results Day.